PowerShell Empire, Red Teaming

 Mimikatz Commands

-As we saw that there is no shortage of mimikatz modules on PowerShell Empire but the Mimikatz is still a big tool with many more attack methods than the Empire team can catch up.
+As we saw that there is no shortage of mimikatz modules on PowerShell Empire.
+But, the Mimikatz is still a big tool with many more attack methods than the Empire team can catch up.
 So, if you are at the point where you don’t remember any module but you do know the mimikatz command to run, then Empire has you covered.
 Use the mimikatz/command module to run manual commands directly on the compromised target.
 To demonstrate, we will be running the lsadump::lsa /patch on the target machine.
 When run, Mimikatz patches the samsrv.dll running inside the process lsass.exe to dump the NTLM hashes.

 usemodule credentials/mimikatz/command